frostme/sails-seed/README.md

 you have set the configurations you wish you have before the _hook:moduleloader:loaded_ event.
 This way you wouldn't have to change your configuration for testing in the code, and could have the test configuration.

+### Contributing

+All New Enhancements and development are branched of develop.
+Pull requests for enhancements should be added to develop.
+The current version that is published is master.
+Any bug fixes and bug pull requests will be added to the current release branch.
+That is, if version 1.4.x is released on master, then any bug fixes or bug pull requests should be added to the branch v1.4.
+After merge and ready to release, a patch version of the v1.4 branch would be merged to master and released.
+Once develop has gotten enough features, a new release branch will be created and merged to master.
 ## Author

 M. Elliot Frost, CEO of [Frostware](http://www.frostwaresolutions.net)